 5.8.
 Important: It can take between 2 to 7 days for us to complete your program booking.

 5.9.
 If for whatever reason, we are unable to complete your booking and place on a suitable project, we will immediately refund in full any payments you have made to us.

 5.10.
 Once your program booking is completed – you will receive an email from us to welcome you to your program advisors and local program staff.
 They will direct you through the whole process from booking to arrival to your program destination and provide you with your program documentation and your place on the program has been reserved.

 5.11.
-After the completion of you program reservation the reservation depost becomes non-refundable.
-For all other refunds of the remaining fee the policies outlined in our refund policy will apply.
+After the completion of your program reservation, the reservation deposit becomes non-refundable.
+For all other refunds of the remaining fee, the policies outlined in our refund policy will apply.

 5.12.
 The Participant must submit any required documents (including, but not limited to: flight arrival and departure details. insurance information, passport details, next of kin or emergency contact details and medical forms), at least 8 weeks prior to departure.
 Failure to do so may result in program cancellation at the sole discretion of UVOLUNTEER without any refund.

 5.13.
 UVOLUNTEER will provide a complete list of required documents at the time of booking.

 6.1.
 The remaining program fee is due 60 days before arrival and this date is outlined in your Program Summary.
 Please make sure we receive payment on this date otherwise we may move to cancel your Program.